When I mention Cook Islands back in Australia, most people reply with ‘ooh, where’s that?!’

 I’ve compiled a list of places that I have either stayed in or personally visited to check out and share with you so everyone can afford to stay here!
 If just once before you die.

-Cook Islands currency is the same as the New Zealand dollar so this makes it similar to the Australian dollar, expensive!!
+Cook Islands currency is the same as the New Zealand dollar so this makes it similar to the Australian dollar, quite expensive!!
 The average price of accommodation that pops up on websites is at $250 NZD or more per night!

 This is what I paid each night on my second visit in ‘09 when my then partner & I eloped.
 We went directly next door for our wedding dinner at another resort and noticed the prices were $500 per night!
 Double? - Right next door!